Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Submit a post or comment containing HTML/script elements.
 2. View the content in the user interface.

-**Expected Result:**  Verify that the content is sanitized and unsafe elements (e.g., scripts) are not rendered.
+**Expected Result:** The content should be sanitized and unsafe elements (e.g., scripts) are not rendered.

+**Actual Result:**  The content is not sanitized and unsafe elements (e.g., scripts) are rendered.

 ---